+REA 505 - Literacy Development and Instruction in Early Reading

+PK-2 Credits: (3)

-REA 505 Literacy Development and Instruction in Early Reading PK-2 (3) F, Sp, Su Explores how children construct literacy and how they begin the process of becoming successful lifelong readers and writers.
+Explores how children construct literacy and how they begin the process of becoming successful lifelong readers and writers.

 Examines diverse aspects of language and sociocultural factors that influence early.
 Emphasis on literacy in the context of the home and family.

-REA 506 Literature-based Language Arts in Elementary Schools (3) F, Sp, Su Examines an effective language arts curriculum, where literature, interdisciplinary thematic units, various media, and various opportunities for learners to develop literacy skills, play an integral part.
+REA 506 - Literature-based Language Arts in Elementary Schools

+Examines an effective language arts curriculum, where literature, interdisciplinary thematic units, various media, and various opportunities for learners to develop literacy skills, play an integral part.
 Emphasis on African Literature.

-REA 508 Reading Instruction in Elementary Schools (3) F, Sp, Su Looks at the reading process, at highly researched models of teaching reading, and at constructing a philosophy of teaching reading and writing.
+REA 508 - Reading Instruction in Elementary Schools

+Looks at the reading process, at highly researched models of teaching reading, and at constructing a philosophy of teaching reading and writing.
 Materials and methods for differentiating instruction to address diverse needs are also explored,

-REA 523 Content Reading: Middle and High Schools (3) F, Sp, Su Focuses on methods and techniques for developing effective reading skills for middle and secondary students across all content areas with emphasis on word recognition, vocabulary development, comprehension and organizational skills.
+REA 523 - Content Reading: Middle and High Schools

+Focuses on methods and techniques for developing effective reading skills for middle and secondary students across all content areas with emphasis on word recognition, vocabulary development, comprehension and organizational skills.

 Emphasis on reading interests, motivation, critical reading, study habits.

-REA 525 Adolescent Literature & Multicultural Connections (3) F, Sp, Su Examines a spectrum of contemporary research and theory as are relevant to selecting and teaching Adolescent Literature.
+REA 525 - Adolescent Literature & Multicultural Connections

+Examines a spectrum of contemporary research and theory as are relevant to selecting and teaching Adolescent Literature.
 Focus on Social and cultural influences.

-REA 530 Techniques & Strategies in Reading Assessment (3) F, Sp, Su assessment strategies and how they relate to specific learning/teaching events based upon scientifically based reading research.
+REA 530 - Techniques & Strategies in Reading Assessment

+Focuses on administration, implementation, and interpretation of assessment strategies and how they relate to specific learning/teaching events based upon scientifically based reading research.